mythril-forge/homebrew-spells/spells/level-1/sudden-awakening-ua.md

 **Duration:** instantaneous

-**Range:** 10 feet
+**Range:** 30 feet

 **Tags:** verbal

 ---

 ## Description
-Each sleeping creature you choose within range awakens, and then each **prone** creature within range can stand up without expending any movement.
+Each sleeping creature you choose within range awakens.
+Then, each **prone** creature within range can immediately stand up without expending any movement.

 ---